You’ve probably been Googling the heck out of Amy Porterfield’s flagship program Digital Course Academy (DCA).

 Whether you have an idea for a course, you’re doing one-on-one work (coaching, consulting), or you already have a course (but aren’t seeing great results), Digital Course Academy helps you go from struggling to make money online to creating a profitable asset you can launch online over and over again.

 The program offers a step-by-step strategy for the entire course creation and promotion journey — from course creation to launching with online webinars.

 Amy Porterfield created Digital Course Academy after creating and launching 8 digital courses over the years that have made her millions of dollars ($9 million in 2019 alone).

 Amy’s teaching style is personable and step-by-step, breaking down big, scary concepts (like course launches) into manageable bites that anyone can do.

 What makes Digital Course Academy different?

-There are so many courses on how to create and sell an online course that it’s overwhelming.
+There are so many courses out there on how to create and sell an online course.

 You never know quite who to trust to take you on your course creation journey.

 So here’s a breakdown of what makes Digital Course Academy different from all of the other programs out there, based on my personal experience taking the course.

 Digital Course Academy teaches you how to both create and launch your course.